seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 Every TZ header states the required fingerprint.
 Before any work:

+1. Read `## 0.
+Fingerprint` at the top of `SYSTEM-MAP-CRYPTOCALCUL.md` and record
+   the **revision string** it carries (format `Revision YYYY-MM-DD[-x]`).
-1. Confirm every **content anchor** listed in the TZ header is present in `SYSTEM-MAP-CRYPTOCALCUL.md`.
+2. Confirm every **content anchor** listed in the TZ header is present in the map, matched as an exact substring.
-2. Record the line count and the date of the newest entry under `## 9. Журнал миграций`.
+3. Record the map's line count and MD5.

-If an anchor is missing, or the newest migration entry predates the date in the TZ
+If an anchor is missing, or the map's revision string is older than the revision the TZ header requires: **STOP.
-header: **STOP.
 Do no work.
 Report BLOCKED**, stating fingerprint found versus fingerprint required.
 The Boss uploads the current map and re-triggers.

-The line count is reported, not enforced — upload can alter trailing whitespace.
-The anchors and the migration date are enforced.
+The line count and MD5 are reported, not enforced — upload can alter trailing whitespace.
+The anchors and the revision string are enforced.

+The map's `## 0.
+Fingerprint` block also states the expected line count and MD5 of `index.html`, `main.py` and `catalysts.json` at that revision.
+Report any file whose measured fingerprint differs from the map's under `## Pre-existing Issues`; do not act on the difference — it means the map or the file is ahead, and which one is the Architect's call.

 ---